MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-powerbi.md

 To share a report, in a list reports, or in an open report, select **Share**.
 In the **Share report** pane, enter the full email addresses for individuals or distribution groups you want to share with.
 Follow the instructions on screen to complete the sharing.
 For more information, see [Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).

 > [!NOTE]
-> You must have  [Power BI Pro license](/power-bi/service-features-license-type), and the people you share with do too.
-The content must be in a workspace in a [Premium capacity](/power-bi/service-premium-what-is).
+> It is required that both you and the people you are sharing the report with have [Power BI Pro license](/power-bi/service-features-license-type).
+Otherwise, the content must be in [Premium capacity](/power-bi/service-premium-what-is).
 For more information, see [Ways to share your work in Power BI](/power-bi/service-how-to-collaborate-distribute-dashboards-reports).

 ## Fixing problems